czyz/aftereffects_ESD/README.md

 <br>

 - Install the scriptUI Panel and support files<br>
-  - Copy "ESD Composition Setup.jsx" and the folder "Export_to_stable_diffusion" into:
+  - Copy "ESD Composition Setup.jsx" and the entire folder "Export_to_stable_diffusion" into your After Effects installation's "ScriptUI Panels" folder.
+This can be found in the following locations:

-    - On macOS:
+    - On macOS:<br>
     "/Applications/Adobe After Effects (version e.g. 2023)/Scripts/ScriptUI Panels"

-    - On Windows:
+    - On Windows:<br>
     "Program Files\Adobe\Adobe After Effects (version e.g. 2023)\Support Files\Scripts\ScriptUI Panels"

 - Restart or launch After Effects